 - Astral travel exists in Shadowrun, but there's also "decking," when a character with the proper cyber implants sends his consciousness onto the Internet.

 - This is pretty common in the Old World of Darkness, just about every gameline has one version of this.

 - RuneQuest allows players to become shamans, whose souls travel in the spirit world to commune with greater spirits and capture lesser spirits for their magic or other powers.
 Usually an ally spirit called a Fetch guards the shaman's body.
 At least as of Mongoose's RQII (RQ 5?) advanced shamans can carry other characters' spirits along with them, either voluntarily to journey together or forcibly to engage in spirit combat.

-- In World of Warcraft, when players die, they control their characters' spirits, roaming the world from a spirit healer point looking for their body to revive.
+- In World of Warcraft, when players die, they control their characters' spirits until they're revived.

 - In the video game Prey, Tommy's spirit can be projected from his body.
 Players can use the ability to pass through forcefields, dangerous obstacles, and attack enemies.